-2) Missing information concerning the endpoint concerned
+2) Missing information related to the endpoint concerned

-ECHA notes that the Registrant intends to cover the information requirement for a two-generation reproductive toxicity study (a standard requirement of Annex X, 8.7.3.) by performing a test according to OECD guideline 416.
-The Registrant proposes to perform this test with a substance to be selected from a group of UVCB substances (substances of Unknown or Variable Composition, or of Biological origin) consisting of hydrocarbon solvents.
+ECHA notes that the Registrant intends to cover the information requirement of twogeneration reproductive toxicity study (a standard requirement of Annex X, 8.7.3.) by performing a test according to OECD guideline 416.
+The Registrant proposes to perform this test with an UVCB substance to be selected from a hydrocarbon solvent group of substances.
 The Registrant does not specify the identity and composition of this substance.

-If the Registrant suggests carrying out the proposed test required by Annex X on another substance than the registered substance, Article 13(1) and Annex X, third introductory paragraph, of the REACH Regulation require the Registrant to clearly state reasons for adapting the standard information according to the rules in Annex XI.
+If the Registrant suggests carrying out the proposed test required by Annex X on another substance than the registered substance, Article 13(1) and Annex X, third introductory paragraph, require the Registrant to clearly state reasons for adapting the standard information according to the rules in Annex XI.
 This includes that similarity between the registered substance and the substance to be tested needs to be established by the Registrant.

-ECHA concludes that as the identity and composition of the substance to be tested was not provided in the registration dossier, the similarity between the substance to be tested and the registered substance could not to be considered, and that therefore the requirements of Annex XI, section 1.5, as explained below, in conjunction with Article 13(1) and Annex X, third introductory paragraph, of the REACH Regulation are not met.
+ECHA concludes that as the identity and composition of the substance to be tested was not provided in the registration dossier, the similarity of the substance to be tested and the registered substance could not to be considered, and the requirements of Annex XI, section 1.5, as explained below, in conjunction with Article 13(1) and Annex X, third introductory paragraph, of the REACH Regulation are not met.